Trump leads GOP rightward march and other takeaways from the Iowa caucuses

 But it also proved to wear thin, perhaps summed up best when former New Jersey governor Chris Christie called him the “most obnoxious blowhard in America” during a debate.

-As returns from Iowa’s caucus posted, Ramaswamy trailed not only Trump, but also Haley and DeSantis.
+As returns from Iowa’s caucus posted, Ramaswamy seemed unlikely to reach double digits, and he suspended his campaign.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.